jonsmith79/AzureDevLab/Deployments/ADDS-Single-Site/README.md

 | WK1VMSize | Enter a Valid VM Size based on which Region the VM is deployed. |

 [^1]: Ensure the SPN has 'Owner' rights over the subscription and Azure AD Directory Read.All permissions.
+[^2]: Ensure the 'Microsoft.GuestConfiguration' has been registered as a Resource Provider for the subscription.
 >*[Markdown Cheatsheet](https://www.markdown-cheatsheet.com/)*